Supreme Court To Lose Its Swing Voter: Justice Anthony Kennedy To Retire

 That will please and reward conservative groups that have supported him.
 At the same time, it will galvanize opposition among Democrats, and potentially even some moderate Republicans.

 The confirmation rules this time, however, will be different from the get-go.
-When Democrats threatened to delay Trump's first nominee, Neil Gorsuch, earlier this year, Republicans voted to exempt Supreme Court nominations from filibusters, which required a super-majority of the Senate to cut off debate.
+When Democrats threatened to delay Trump's first nominee, Neil Gorsuch, in 2017, Republicans voted to exempt Supreme Court nominations from filibusters, which required a supermajority of the Senate to cut off debate.

-So this time, the president will make his choice knowing that he only needs to get a majority of the Republican-controlled Senate to approve his nominee.
-And Senate Majority Leader Mitch McConnell, R-Ky., has proven adept at keeping his troops in line on judicial nominations.
+So this time, the president will make his choice knowing that he needs only to get a majority of the Republican-controlled Senate to approve his nominee.
+And McConnell has proven adept at keeping his troops in line on judicial nominations.

 Still, the pressure will be intense, and the stakes high.

-If anyone has doubts about how different the court would likely be when a centrist conservative like Kennedy is replaced by someone more hard-line, there is the example of Justice Sandra Day O'Connor's retirement in 2006.
+If anyone has doubts about how different the court is likely to be when a centrist conservative like Kennedy is replaced by someone more hard-line, there is the example of Justice Sandra Day O'Connor's retirement in 2006.
 President George W. Bush chose Samuel Alito to replace O'Connor, and the effect has been profound; O'Connor has even complained privately that Alito is systematically dismantling her legacy.

 Perhaps the best example of that dismantling is in the area of campaign finance.
 O'Connor, onetime GOP leader of the Arizona Senate, voted to uphold landmark campaign finance legislation in 2003 — only to see the court reverse that decision seven years later, after Alito replaced her.